DecisionsDev/odm-on-cloud-getting-started/README.md

 **Important:**

+-   You can do this tutorial in Operational Decision Manager on Cloud Express.
+However, only the parts of the tutorial on the development environment apply to Express.
+The parts that refer to the test and production environments only work in the full version of Operational Decision Manager on Cloud.
 -   The miniloan.zip file in this GitHub repository can be used in place of the compressed file that is imported in step 4 of the preparation task in the same tutorial in the IBM Knowledge Center: [Task 1: Preparing to do the tutorial](https://www.ibm.com/support/knowledgecenter/SS7J8H/com.ibm.odm.cloud.tutorials/tut_cloud_getstart_kctopics/tut_cloud_getstart_prep_lsn.html)
 -   You do not create a decision service in this tutorial.
 To learn how to create a decision service, see [Creating a decision service in Rule Designer.](https://www.ibm.com/support/knowledgecenter/SS7J8H/com.ibm.odm.cloud.tutorials/tut_cloud_ds_topics/odm_cloud_dservice_tut.html)
 -   This tutorial does not cover the decision governance framework, the system for coordinating work on projects in Decision Center.
 For more information about the framework, see [Governance principles.](https://www.ibm.com/support/knowledgecenter/SS7J8H/com.ibm.odm.dcenter.bu.bconsole/mng_changes/con_cmg_governance.html)